-See Math Course Flow Chart pg 70 3306 ALGEBRA I
+MATH CURRICULUM See Math Course Flow Chart pg 73

+3306 ALGEBRA I

-Year Credit 1 Grades 9-12
+Vear Credit 1 Grades 9-12

 Algebra I generalizes the concepts of arithmetic through the use of symbols.
 The student will begin to develop the ability to reason abstractly.
 The course addresses five critical areas of focus: relationships between quantities and reasoning with equations, linear and exponential relationships, descriptive statistics, expressions and equations, and quadratic functions and modeling.
 Application of these concepts will be emphasized throughout the course.
-Summer work is required for this course.
+Algebra I is a prerequisite for such high school courses as modern geometry, chemistry and physics Summer work is required for this course.
 A scientific calculator is required.
 Alternately a TI-83+ or TI-84+ graphing calculator may be used but graphing concepts will be taught using Chromebooks.

-HONORS ALGEBRA I
+33064 HONORS ALGEBRA I